zrm99/Odalium/README.md

 # Odalmedia
-Odalmedia is an open-source ExpressJS based text only forum software using PostgreSQL, which is meant to be similar to, but different than Reddit was in its early days.
+Odalmedia is an ExpressJs, text only forum software using PostgreSQL which is meant to be similar to, but different than Reddit was in its early days.
-This software is currently feature incomplete, riddled with bugs and it has some security vulnerabilities.
+This software is currently in very early development and should not be used in production.

 <h3>
 Required tools: